ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 In a MultiTcbInfo each entry in the sequence is treated as independent and translated into a separate evidence object.

-The verifier SHALL translate each field in the TcbInfo into a field in the created endorsed-triple-record
+The Verifier SHALL translate each field in the TcbInfo into a field in the created endorsed-triple-record

 - The TcbInfo `type` field SHALL be copied to the field named `environment-map / class / class-id`